East African Countries Urged to Work Together to End Blinding Trachoma

 East Africa’s trachoma burden is huge, with over 107 million people living in trachoma endemic areas.
 This consultative meeting provided a forum for peer-to-peer knowledge sharing and an opportunity for the countries to assess their progress as a region.

-Dr. Teshome Gebre, ITI’s Africa Director, encouraged the group to focus on action and results.
+Dr. Teshome Gebre, ITI’s Regional Director for Africa, encouraged the group to focus on action and results.
 “Let us not come back to meeting after meeting to discuss the same challenges.
 Let us figure this out now and move forward in the fight against trachoma."

 Dr. Alem Zecarias from Eritrea said, "For the past 10 years we have had border conflicts with Ethiopia but we are hopeful that this forum will give us a chance to work together with them.”

 President Obama left Kenyans with a high degree of optimism for the future of the East African region.
-This cross-border meeting for trachoma elimination may also prove to be a game changer for East Africa.
+This cross-border meeting may also prove to be a game changer for trachoma elimination in East Africa.